lynnpepin/reso/README.md

 | Bright cyan    | XOR logic node        | ```#00ffff```  |
 | Dark cyan      | AND logic node        | ```#008080```  |

+For backwards compatibility, we reserve a total of 48 colors.

 **Wires** push their signals through **input nodes**.
 Input nodes pass these signals to **logic nodes** and **output nodes**.
 Logic nodes are used to calculate the 'AND' or 'XOR' of every input signal, and push these on to **output nodes**.
 The output nodes act as one big *OR* gate, pushing the new signals out to wires.

-Black and white (#000 and #fff, respectively) are the only safe 'whitespace' colors.
+Black and white (`#000` and `#fff`, respectively) are the only safe 'whitespace' colors.
 These will never have any semantic meaning.
 Any other color may be reserved at any time.

-Each f, 8, 4, and 0 corresponds to hex 0xff, 0x80, 0x40, and 0x00, respectively.

-Here is the full list of currently reserved colors.
-Of these, only R1, R2, C1, C2, B1, B2, and M1 and M2 are in use.
+Here's that full palette:

 | Hue             | Saturated (1)    | Dark (2)  | Light (3)     | Unsaturated (4)   |
 | ---             | ---              | ---       | ---           | ---               |